Case Loan Cost Questions Answered

 Case loan cost questions arise daily in the lawsuit funding business.
-We field this question dozen of times each day.
-Often, customers are surprised at the “cost” of a case loan, since the charges are usually more than a car loan or mortgage note.
-This post will attempt to answer this question in a little more detail.
+Often, customers are surprised at the “cost” of a case loan, since charges are usually more than a car loan or mortgage note.
+This post will examine case loan cost in more detail.

-conclusion.
 Wherever there is a need to be filled, you will find individuals embracing strategies to fill that need.
 This is the essence of the entrepreneurial spirit.
-But the opportunity available to investors in the lawsuit funding cash advance business is really no different than in any other business in that there are still costs associated with providing the service.
+The opportunity available to investors in the lawsuit funding cash advance business is really no different than in any other business since there are still costs associated with providing the service.

 While case loan cost is lower than in years past, the average lawsuit cash advance funding still commands a return greater than a car or home loan.
 However, the risks are not the same.

 First, financing for a car loan and a case loan are different.
 With a car loan, the lender can collect on the loan in the event payment is not made.
 For example, the lender can attach a “claim” against any asset the client might own.
 Another remedy available to an auto lender is to repossess the vehicle to mitigate losses.

 A case loan however, is “non-recourse” in that if there is no recovery on the lawsuit, the advance is not repaid and the lawsuit loan company loses the money it advanced to the plaintiff.
 Technically, the lawsuit funding company purchases a portion of the proceeds of the claim.
 If the claim should prove to be worthless, the investment is lost and the “lender” has NO claim against the plaintiff for repayment.